-Contact Dave Stifter, Utility Superintendent, at 763-923-7190 or [dstifter@ci.champlin.mn.us](mailto:dstifter@ci.champlin.mn.us) if you have questions about Champlin's drinking water.
-You can also ask for information about how you can take part in decisions that may affect water quality.
+Contact David Stifter, Utility Superintendent, at 1-763-923-7190 or [dstifter@ci.champlin.mn.us](mailto:dstifter@ci.champlin.mn.us) if you have questions about Champlin's drinking water.

 The U.S. Environmental Protection Agency sets safe drinking water standards.
 These standards limit the amounts of specific contaminants allowed in drinking water.
 This ensures that tap water is safe to drink for most people.
 The U.S. Food and Drug Administration regulates the amount of certain contaminants in bottled water.
 Bottled water must provide the same public health protection as public tap water.